Iceland 5-Day Road Trip

 Reynisfjara and the Black Sand Beach

 We made a couple of stops at Reynisfjara.
-The first stop was at a distance to get an overview of the beach and, later right at the Black Sand Beach.
+The first stop was at a distance to get an overview of the beach, and later, we stopped right at the Black Sand Beach.

 It was extremely windy.
-I attempted a few long exposures from the viewpoint but it was impossible to keep the camera still on my mini tripod.
+I attempted a few long exposures from the viewpoint, but keeping the camera still on my mini tripod was impossible.

-There is usually a viable solution to this problem and, in this case, it was to merely walk another hundred meters further down the beach and away from the crowds.
-It ended up being a good stop after all.
+There is usually a viable solution to this problem, and in this case, it was to merely walk another hundred meters further down the beach away from the crowds.
+It ended up being a good stop, after all.

 A lone wanderer at Reynisfjara and the Black Sand Beach